aimer63/fire/docs/montecarlo.md

   distributions, with mean and standard deviation estimated from long-term historical returns.
 In some cases, more sophisticated models (e.g., fat-tailed or regime-switching distributions) may be used to better capture market behavior.
-- **Inflation:** Inflation rates are usually modeled as a normal distribution, with parameters (mean and variance) derived from historical inflation data for the relevant country or region.

 It is important to periodically review and update these assumptions to reflect changing economic conditions or new data, as the choice of distributions and their parameters has a significant impact